IMMontoya/predicting_used_car_market_values_with_machine_learning/README.md

 Allocating more computational resources would likely improve performance due to two main factors:

 1. Maintaining data integrity.
 The entire postal code feature needed to be removed from the dataset in order to make the regression problem simple enough for the limited computational resources.
 Similarly, car models outside the 200 most popular had to be collapsed into the 'unknown' column for the same reason.
 2. More and deeper trees.
 The hyperparameter tuning process had to remain limited to the low end of computational demand in order to not crash Rusty Bargain's infrastructure.
 In each model trained, the best parameters met the ceiling for many arguments, specifically the n_estimators.
 It is likely that each of these models would perform better with n_estimators >= 100.

+## Libraries Used

+Python 3.10.9
+numpy=1.25.2
+pandas=2.0.3
+matplotlib=3.7.1
+seaborn=0.13.1
+scipy=1.13.0
+sklearn=1.2.2
+xgboost=1.5.1
+lightgbm=3.3.1
+catboost=1.0.5